 During the making of her documentary, Lenz married into a Japanese family.
 Her husband’s grandfather was one of the 80,000 people killed by the five-ton atomic bomb dropped on Hiroshima.
 Lenz felt it was important to tell more about the effect that war had on Kusama’s young life and on her “darker side” in order to serve as a warning.

 The film talks of her correspondence with artist Georgia O’Keeffe, who was an idol of her time, and other relationships that either served as inspiration or catalysts.
 O’Keefe is the greatest selling female artist of all time, and Kusama is now climbing to take her own place within the top 15 of all female artists ever.

 Kusama’s Infinity Mirror Rooms at The Broad, popular with Instagrammers, sold out of the 50,000 available tickets the museum offered within two hours when the exhibit opened in September 2017.
 One of her rooms, “The Infinity Mirrored Room – The Souls of Millions of Light Years Away” is on permanent exhibit at The Broad, and “With All My Love for the Tulips, I Pray Forever” is currently on exhibit at the Marciano Art Foundation.

 “Her work really does transcend boundaries.
 It really does appeal to a very broad group of people … she’s had over 5 million visitors since 2013,” said a curator in the film.

 Kusama’s Life Is the Heart of a Rainbow exhibit, now currently at the Museum of Modern and Contemporary Art in Nusantara, Indonesia, which is a culmination over 70 years of her professional artistic life that includes over 130 pieces of her work, according to MutualArt.com.

-For additional locations, dates and ticket information, go to www.kusamamovie.com
+For additional information, go to www.kusamamovie.com